 It seems that the most usual source of memory leaks in JavaScript comes from the use of closures and event handlers attached to DOM nodes.
 Basically, most of the asynchronous processing in the application GUI is done by setting asynchronous event handlers on particular events that happen to particular nodes in the DOM.
 The event handlers are simply JavaScript functions, which could be declared as named JavaScript functions or anonymous functions within closures.
 The issue with closures is that a closure sees and can use all variables defined in the parent cope (the scope within which the closure is defined), which is a good thing as it simplifies a lot the coding, and a bad thing as those closures now keep a reference to all those variables defined within the parent scope.
 This situation may result in what is called circular references which cause memory leaks: A DOM node references a closure (which is a JavaScript function, i.e. a JavaScript object) which itself references the DOM node.

-A good article explaining those circular reference issues with JavaScript closures has been written by Richard Cornford.
-You can also have a look at this page by James Mc Parlane which could be easier to understand than Mr Cornford's detailed study on JavaScript closures.
+James Mc Parlane which could be easier to understand than Mr Cornford's detailed study on JavaScript closures.

 Closures are definitely the main source of memory leaks (in my experience) but are not the only source.
 Other sources of memory leaks include keeping references to temporary variables in global JavaScript variables (totally useless and very bad programming habit) as well as broken browser implementations like Internet Explorer .